 The struggle against terror involves unique challenges, as became clear to both policy makers and the public during the decade following 9/11.
 The difficulty of identifying terrorists within the civil population at home and abroad – the difficulty of distinguishing between Self and Other – confronts America with an epistemic and ethical crisis.
 The following analysis of Zero Dark Thirty and Homeland will show how this crisis is both expressed and contained through the unconventional female protagonists on the front line of that struggle.
 In each of these texts, the woman plays a double role in the national discourse: at once symbolizing the nation and the Other within.
 On the one hand, the heroines are identified with the nation as part of a national agency active in its defense.
 On the other hand, they are distinguished from their male colleagues and superiors, held back by the masculine security system, and represented as feeling, thinking, and acting similarly to the terrorist Other.
 Both Maya and Carrie display exceptional skills in deciphering terrorists’ motivations, conduct, and plans.
 Yet, their similarity to the terrorist Other represents terrorism’s problematic influence on the American Self.
 They represent the “otherness” that has penetrated the nation, while keeping the male collective at a safe distance from it.

 As scapegoats for the similarity to the Other that was revealed in the American Self, these women are put in danger and suffer physically and mentally.
-They seem to experience what Judith Butler (2006, xii) calls “the precariousness of life”.
-The main lesson Butler draws from 9/11 is that all lives are precarious, dependent on others, sometimes on others whom we do not choose or even know.
-For Butler, 9/11 is an opportunity to consider who else might be, exposed to unexpected violence and suffering.
-Our own trauma at this sudden attack on us is an opportunity to realise that the precariousness of life is relevant to all people, including people who have remained outside the frame of representation and visibility in the battle against terror, to people whose suffering and lost life remained ungrievable in the two wars that followed (Butler 2016, 1–12).
+They seem to experience what Judith Butler (2006, xii) calls “the precariousness of life.”
+The main lesson Butler draws from 9/11 is that all lives are precarious and dependent on others, sometimes others whom we do not choose or even know.
+For Butler, 9/11 is an opportunity to consider who else might be exposed to unexpected violence and suffering.
+Our own trauma at this sudden attack on us is an opportunity to realize that the precariousness of life is relevant to all people, including people who have remained outside the frame of representation and visibility in the battle against terror, to people whose suffering and lost life remained ungrievable in the two wars that followed (Butler 2016, 1–12).
 The precariousness of life, physical or emotional, is a universal state that unites the Self and Other, on both the personal and national levels.
-Accordingly, I argue that in Homeland and Zero Dark Thirty the lead female characters give visibility to the terrorist Other, not only in their mutual traits, passions, and even relationship, but also in the vulnerability and pain that they share with Others in the diegesis.
-Through similarities between heroines and terrorists and through their shared precariousness, the terrorist Other is included in the frame, and an ethical concept of this Other, as a subject, emerges.
+Accordingly, I argue that in Homeland and Zero Dark Thirty the lead female characters give visibility to the terrorist Other, not only in their mutual traits, passions, and even relationships, but also in the vulnerability and pain that they share with Others in the diegesis.
+Through similarities between the heroines and terrorists and through their shared precariousness, the terrorist Other is included in the frame, and an ethical concept of this Other, as a subject, emerges.

 A woman at the forefront of the battle against terror